luke-clifton/shh/README.md

 Certainly more verbose than the Bash equivalent, however, also more explicit, which is probably a good thing.
-If this turns out to be too cumbersome, we might introduce a more succinct globbing feature.
+If this turns out to be too cumbersome, we might introduce a more succinct globbing feature, though it will always be explicit, and thus always more verbose than most other shells.

 ## Usage